Autumn call is now closed – thank you to all who applied!

 • Yong Liu, Aalto University – AI Robot, Business Analytics, Information Systems Research, Business Intelligence and Tourism Management

-• Jukka Luoma, Aalto University – Competitive Dynamics, Analytics, Behavioral Strategy
+• Jukka Luoma, Aalto University – Competitive Dynamics, Analytics, Behavioral Strategy (PhD student from the spring call)

-• Pasi Luukka, LUT University – Data Analysis, Feature Selection, Classification, Fuzzy Systems, Multicriteria Decision Making
+• Pasi Luukka, LUT University – Data Analysis, Feature Selection, Classification, Fuzzy Systems, Multicriteria Decision Making (PhD student from the spring call)

 • Linda Mannila, University of Helsinki – Digital Competence, Computational Thinking, AI-literacy, K-12 education, Teacher Training